silx-kit/pyFAI/doc/source/statistics.rst

 Note this formula differs from `Schubert & Gertz (2018) <https://dbs.ifi.uni-heidelberg.de/files/Team/eschubert/publications/SSDBM18-covariance-authorcopy.pdf>`_'s paper with squared weights, but it does match the textbook or the `wikipedia <https://en.wikipedia.org/wiki/Weighted_arithmetic_mean>`_ page on the topic.
+Since there is no assumption made on the underlying distribution, this formula should be used when the input data are not Poissonian.
+There are several drawbacks, the first is the speed and the second, the noise of extracted uncertainties.

-This formula is a classical 2-pass algorithm which is not suitable for parallel reductions.
+This formula is a classical 2-pass algorithm which is not suitable for parallel reductions, but numerically stable.
 The 2-pass version is used in the python-implementation of CSR-sparse matrix multiplication and provided a ground-truth to validate the single pass version.

 For accumulating the variance in a single pass, the formula becomes: